roryprimrose/roryprimrose.github.io/_posts/2006-11-09-so-you-still-can-t-have-a-path-more-than-260-characters-.md

 ---
-title: So you still can't have a path more than 260 characters??? categories : .Net, IT Related tags : TFS
+title: So you still can't have a path more than 260 characters???
+categories: .Net, IT Related
+tags: TFS
 date: 2006-11-09 12:10:24 +10:00
 ---